 There are numerous charges hiding in your parcel invoices.
 Without the right tools, these charges are easy to miss.
 Even audits can overlook the impact of your carrier contracts on these hidden fees.

 Parcel BI’s own, Giles Manias, authored a white paper that will educate you on finding these hidden fees, so you can better manage your parcel and reduce spend.
 This article overviews the key points, the big takeaway is that these charges are avoidable.

-You can download the full white paper here to learn more about the 5 charges and how to avoid them.
+You can download the full white paper at the bottom of the page to learn more about the 5 charges and how to avoid them.